NVIDIA/cloud-native-docs/gpu-operator/cdi.rst

 Enabling CDI During Installation
 ********************************

-Follow the instructions for installing the Operator with Helm on the :doc:`operator-install-guide` page.
+Follow the instructions for installing the Operator with Helm on the :doc:`getting-started` page.

 When you install the Operator with Helm, specify the ``--set cdi.enabled=true`` argument.
 Optionally, also specify the ``--set cdi.default=true`` argument to use the CDI runtime class by default for all pods.